-- To provide well designed - import. - To acquire practical and intellectual skills through - and understanding to new situations. - To be able to communicate scientific ideas and to think limitations of science. - To encourage the awareness of the impact of science on society and to prepare the student for life in a technological age. - To become life-long learners with a balanced, global outlook.
+- To provide well designed studies of experimental and practical biological science. - To become confident citizens in a technological world, able to take or develop an informed interest in matters of scientific import. - To acquire practical and intellectual skills through experimental investigation. - To be able to apply knowledge and understanding to new situations. - To be able to communicate scientific ideas and to think critically and be aware of the limitations of science.

+- To encourage the awareness of the impact of science on society and to prepare the student for life in a technological age. - To become life-long learners with a balanced, global outlook.

-The course consists of 240 hours (HL) and 180 hour course (SL), which include 60 hours (HL) or 40 hours (SL) of laboratory and project based experiences, computer simulations and data analysis tasks.
-10 hours are devoted to the Group 4 project and 10 hours to the single IA piece of assessed work.
+The course consists of 240 hours (HL) and 150 hour course (SL), which include 60 hours (HL) or 40 hours (SL) of laboratory and project-based experiences, computer simulations and data analysis tasks.
+Of these practical work hours, 10 hours are devoted to the Collaborative Sciences Project and 10 hours to the single Internal Assessment piece of work.